 In March 2014, we entered into an additional agreement with Genentech for pain genetics, where we intend to use our Extreme Genetics discovery platform to focus on identifying genetic targets associated with rare phenotypes where individuals have an inability to perceive pain or where individuals have non-precipitated spontaneous severe pain.
 Pursuant to the terms of this agreement, any intellectual property arising out of the collaboration will be jointly owned by us and Genentech.
 We have also granted Genentech a time-limited, exclusive right of first negotiation on a target-by-target basis to form joint drug discovery collaborations.
 Under the terms of this agreement, Genentech paid us an upfront payment of \$1.5 million and we are eligible for an additional \$2.0 million in milestone payments.
-The agreement terminates upon the expiration of Genentech's time-limited, exclusive right of first negotiation which shall be exercisable for two years.
-Genentech may terminate the agreement with three months advance notice anytime on or after the 12 month anniversary of the effective date of the agreement, and each party may terminate the agreement in the event of a material breach by the other party that remains uncurred for 90 days.
-Furthermore, pursuant to the terms of a common share put agreement, an affiliate of Genentech, Roche Finance Ltd., invested approximately \$4.5 million in a private placement concurrent with our initial public offering at the same price per share as the initial public offering.
+The agreement terminates upon the expiration of Genentech's time-limited, exclusive right of first negotiation of two years.
+Genentech may terminate the agreement with three months advance notice anytime on or after the 12 month anniversary of the effective date of the agreement, and each party may terminate the agreement in the event of a material breach by the other party that remains uncured for 90 days.
+Furthermore, pursuant to the terms of a common share put agreement, and filiate of Genentech, Roche Finance Ltd., invested approximately \$4.5 million in a private placement concurrent with our initial public offering.